Donation and Giving FAQs

 In general, 80% of the total monetary donations we receive from our donors and partners-in-service is allocated to program expenses, including program monitoring & evaluation expenses.
 The remaining 20% covers administration and support costs, which are essential to uphold high quality standards in our mission towards giving the poorest of the poor Filipino Children a fighting chance at a brighter future through education.
 This fund utilization is in line with the Department of Social Welfare and Development’s directive on fund allocation and utilization for nonprofits classified as social welfare and development agencies (SWDAs).

 However, it is important to note that HBI does not deduct any amount in cases of sponsors providing special gifts to their supported children.
-In other words, if a sponsor gives a $20 dollar gift to their sponsored child, the child gets the full amount.
+In other words, if a sponsor gives an unsolicited $20 dollar gift to their sponsored child, the child gets the full amount.
 The only deduction during this case is personal expenses (such as transportation and meal expenses of the child, guardian/parent, and HBI social worker when buying goods using the sponsor’s monetary gift).

 Can I get a refund after making a donation?